aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

     --user-profile-name $USER_PROFILE_NAME
 ```

 # Demo
 Start the Amazon SageMaker Studio from the pre-signed URL or via the AWS SageMaker console.

 ## Infrastructure walkthrough
+Take a look to the following components and services created by the deployment:
 - VPC setup
 - Subnets
 - Network devices (NAT Gateway, Network Firewall) and the route tables
 - Security groups
 - S3 VPC endpoint setup with the endpoint policy
 - S3 VPC interface endpoints for AWS public services
-- S3 bucket setup with the bucket policy.
-Demostrate there is no AWS console access to the solution buckets (`data` and `models`)
+- S3 buckets (named `<project_name>-<region>-models` and `<project_name>-<region>-data`) with the bucket policy.
+You can try and see that there is no AWS console access to the solution buckets (`data` and `models`).
+When you try to list the bucket content in AWS console you will get `AccessDenied` exception
-- (optional) Network Firewall routing setup
+- Network Firewall routing setup.
+You might want to read through [8] to familirize yourself with different types of AWS Network Firewall deployment
-- Firewall policy with a stateful rule group with a deny domain list
+- Firewall policy with a stateful rule group with a deny domain list.
+There is a single domain `.kaggle.com` on the list
 - SageMaker IAM execution role
 - KMS CMKs for EBS and S3 bucket encryption